INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/10 - Atomic Operations/10 - Atomic Operations.md

 	}
 }
 ```
+> [!note]
-> *We could've chosen other names for intermediate variables to avoid usage of `this`.
-Its up to you.*
+> We could've chosen other names for intermediate variables to avoid usage of `this`.
+Its up to you.